dbrady/rspec-junklet/README.md

 # Junklet

-Create tiny chunks of unique junk data in RSpec with `junk_let :name`.
+Create tiny chunks of unique junk data in RSpec with `junklet :name`.

 Junklet data is fixture data that: